 - Nexo does not provide any loan agreement for borrowers

 - There is evidence that suggests that Nexo is behind ZEUS Capital LLC Fraud (Chainlink Short)

 During our research, we found a lot of alarming information which put investors' deposits at risk.

 Nexo also claims that their reports are audited by Deloitte, even though we couldn’t get our hands on them 🚩.

 While Nexo refers to several licenses on their website, Nexo didn’t resolve any of our questions.
-Their terms and conditions lack information about future amendments or how your funds are stored and managed or even basic information about their legal entity who's responsible for Nexo's services.
+Their terms and conditions lack information about future amendments, how your funds are stored and managed, or even basic information about the legal entity responsible for Nexo's services.

-Nexo can basically, refer to any terms and conditions.
+Nexo can refer to any terms and conditions.

 Nexo also didn’t provide any links to their “financial license.”
-After we have conducted our due diligence, we found that Nexo or Credissimo isn’t licensed to provide loans to consumers in Estonia.
+After we have conducted our due diligence, we found that Nexo or Credissimo was never licensed to offer loans to consumers in Estonia.

-The risk of losing your deposits on Nexo is extremely high and it's just a matter of time until this business model falls apart. 💣
+The risk of losing your deposits on Nexo is extraordinarily high, and it's just a matter of time until this business model falls apart.

 Do you appreciate this review?
 Invite us for a coffee ☕